juzkiddin/SmartPlug/README.md

 ![image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/SerialMonitor1.png)

-Go to your mobile phone or laptop and open the WiFi settings there you can a WiFi nework named Smart_Plug, connect to it.
-The password is smart@tkmplug.
+Go to your mobile phone or laptop and open the WiFi settings there you can a WiFi nework named `Smart_Plug`, connect to it.
+The password is `smart@tkmplug`.
 You can change these properties in the code.
-Once connected to it sometimes a popup may automatically open, if not got to you browser (Remeber to turn off mobile data if you are using a mobile to perform this task) on the address bar type in `192.168.4.1` you would get a website like this.
+Once connected to it sometimes a popup may automatically open, if not go to you browser (Remeber to turn off mobile data if you are using a mobile to perform this task) on the address bar type in `192.168.4.1` you would get a website like this.

 ![Image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/Wifim1.PNG)